 “Mmm, no. I like this dream just fine.”
 She snuggled close to him, running her hands over his bare chest.
-When he jerked and drew in a breath, her eyes flew open.
+When he winced and drew in a breath, her eyes flew open.

 But he wasn’t.
 There was a large bruise on his chest between his shoulder and his heart.
 Sitting up so fast she got dizzy, she reached out a hand, stopping just shy of touching him.
 “What happened?”

 “It’s nothing.
 One of the guys at work swung an engine around.
 I walked into it.
 It’s just sore.
 I’m fine, Em.”

 “Did you get checked out?
 Nothing’s broken, is it?”

 He moved his arm in an arc, wincing when he stretched it up over his head, but with a clear range of motion.
 “I’m fine.
 I promise.
 How are you?”

 “Something you want to tell me?” he asked patiently.
 Even so, she could feel the concern coming off of him, as well as the coiled tension.